runnanchen/Anatomic-Landmark-Detection/README.md

 - PyTorch 1.0.0-1.7.0

 ## Dataset and setup
 - Download the dataset from the official [webside](https://figshare.com/s/37ec464af8e81ae6ebbf) and put it in the root.
-We also provide the low-resolution version [dataset](https://drive.google.com/file/d/1fGoaoZbp04NVi41jcEoEmbbCxrUcpjUO/view?usp=sharing) for a quick start.
+We also provide the processed [dataset](https://drive.google.com/file/d/1fGoaoZbp04NVi41jcEoEmbbCxrUcpjUO/view?usp=sharing) for a quick start.

 ## Training and validation
 - python main.py